 The boyfriend of Bethany Decker, a pregnant mother who disappeared nearly 10 years ago, is being charged with abduction in her disappearance, the Loudoun County Sheriff’s Office announced on Monday, November 9, 2020.
+In December he was charged with second degree murder.

 Bethany Decker was 21 years old when she disappeared near Ashburn, Virginia in January 2011.
 Ronald Roldan, her boyfriend at the time and father of her unborn child, was the last person known to have seen her.
 According to court documents, Roldan was living at her apartment when she disappeared, while her husband was away at military training.
 Despite numerous searches, Bethany was never found.